-I was lucky enough to visit Dubrovnik in a period when it wasn’t super busy, so with a bit of patience, I managed to get some decent photos of the beautiful street Stradun without getting up early.
+I was lucky enough to visit Dubrovnik during a time when it wasn’t super busy, so with a bit of patience, I managed to get some decent photos of the beautiful street Stradun right in the middle of the day.

 Kula sv.
-Marje is a great spot to take a picture of both Lovrijenac Fort and Dubrovnik West Harbour (which is also a GOT filming location).
-This viewpoint can be reached during your tour of the fortified walls.
+Marje viewpoint is a great spot from where you can take a picture of both Lovrijenac Fort and Dubrovnik West Harbour (which is also a GOT filming location).
+This location can be reached during your tour of the fortified walls.

 09. Dubrovnik Old Port

 Dubrovnik Old Port is located inside the Walls, near Ploce Gate.
 The waterfront is super pretty and very much worth a picture.

 You can also take a boat trip from here to nearby Lokrum island, around the Old Town, or to some of the beaches close to Dubrovnik.

 The Clock Tower is located at the very end of Stradun, next to Sponza Palace in Luza Square, on the eastern side of Dubrovnik Old Town.